hanabi/hanabi.github.io/Beginners.md

 ### The Chop

 * The right-most unclued card is called the "chop" card.
+(This is a metaphor of a card being "on the chopping block".)
 * When a player needs to discard, they should discard their chop card.
   * Unless of course, they happen to have a clued card that is known useless - then they should discard the known useless card.
 * In this way, everyone discards in a predicable way.